talbaram3192/Emotion_Recognition_project/README.md

 The Mel scale is important because it better approximates human-based perception of sound as opposed to linear scales.
 In filter-source theory, "the source is the vocal cords and the filter represents the vocal tract."
 The length and shape of the vocal tract determine how sound is outputted from a human and the cepstrum can describe the filter.

-In our project we have combined two models: pretrained DenseNet for mel-spectrograms and CNN for mfccs.
+In our project we have combined two models: pretrained DenseNet for mel-spectrograms and CNN for MFCC's.
-You can find a more detailed description, EDA and ML models [here](https://github.com/talbaram3192/Emotion_Recognition)

 ## Installation